Backport changes

 Community user: What should I do if I found an error in the documentation that applies to several versions?

 Apply your changes to the latest version you have verified your change to work with.
-If it is possible, apply your changed to the branch main.
+If it is possible, apply your change to the "main" branch.

 Leave a hint about which versions you have tested, for example:

-Verified this on 11.5 and 10.4, I suspect it will also still be the case on main.
-Could
+Verified this on 12.4 and 11.5, I suspect it will also still be the case on

-The backporting itself will be done by the maintainers of the documentation team.
+The backporting itself will be done by the maintainers of the Documentation Team.
 Sometimes automatic backporting is not possible due to changes in the documentation structure.
-In such a case you will be asked if you would like to provide a pull request for the back versions.
+In such a case, you may be asked, if you would like to provide a pull request for the back versions.

 Note

 Only bugs will be backported more then one version.
-Improvements etc can only be backported to the latest LTS release.
+Improvements, etc may only be backported to the latest LTS release.

 Merger: The pull request needs to be backported, what should I do?

-When the PR needs to be backported, add labels for all needed versions to the PR.
+When the pull request needs to be backported, add labels for all needed versions to the pull request.

-Example: If the PR needs to be backported to version 11.5 and 10.4, add the corresponding labels backport 11.5 and backport 10.4.
-The labels will trigger an automatic backport once the current PR is merged or the label is added to an already merged PR
+Example: If the pull request needs to be backported to version 12.4 and 11.5, add the corresponding labels backport 12.4 and backport 11.5.
+The labels will trigger an automatic backport once the current pull request is merged or the label is added to an already merged pull request.

 How do automatic backports work

-The CI runner will create a separate PR for each version that has been labeled - if, and only if, it can do the cherry picking into the branch without conflicts.
+The CI runner will create a separate pull request for each version that has been labeled - if, and only if, it can do the cherry-picking into the branch without conflicts.

-If the automatic backport is successful a new PR will be created for the backport.
-This PR can be approved and merged manually.
+If the automatic backport is successful, a new pull request will be created for the backport.
+This pull request can be approved and merged manually.

-If the backport fails a comment will be added to the original PR, the label backport failed will be added to the original PR and manual cherry picking is required.
+If the backport fails, a comment will be added to the original pull request.
+The label backport failed will be added to the original pull request and manual cherry-picking is required.

 Up to which version?